Skip to content

 As the capacity varies strongly with the discharge rate, it is necessary to specify the rate at which it is defined.

-- With lead-acid batteries, manufacturers used to define the nominal capacity for a discharge rate over 10 hours, noted C10.
-However, typical stand-alone solar systems involve rates on the order of 20 to 100 hours (a full charge corresponding to 3–4 days of use).
-Therefore, many manufacturers of solar batteries specify the nominal capacity of their batteries as C100 instead of C10, which is of course quite different (about 40% higher)!
+• Lead-acid battery manufacturers typically define nominal capacity as a discharge over 10 hours, denoted C10.
+However, stand-alone solar systems typically involve discharge rates of 20 to 100 hours (a full discharge over 3–4 days of use).
+Therefore, many solar battery manufacturers specify the nominal capacity as C100 instead of C10, which is significantly different (about 40% higher).

-- With Li-ion batteries, most nominal definitions are for a discharge rate over 2 or 5 hours; moreover, the notation has changed: a discharge over 10 hours is now noted 0.1C.
+• Li-ion battery nominal definitions are typically for discharge rates over 2 or 5 hours.
+Additionally, the notation has changed: a discharge over 10 hours is now denoted 0.1C.

 On most Li-ion datasheets, you will find a capacity defined for:

-In PVsyst, the reference capacity is always defined at C10.
+In PVsyst, reference capacity is always defined as C10.
 In the Battery definition dialog, you have a tool for evaluating the C10 capacity from the manufacturer’s specifications (e.g. 0.5C or 0.2C, or even C100).

 Nominal Energy